AquaeMors/GitToAzure/README.md

 Once back at your command terminal, enter `git clone [copied https link from azure]`.
 This will clone the Azure repository into your new git directory we made earlier.
 You can check to see if it was successful by typing `ls` into your terminal and see that it has been cloned over to your computer.

 Change Directories, `cd [repository name]`, and execute `git fetch` so you will not have to authenticate everytime you reach out to your Azure DevOps site.

+To update to the latest version of the repository, execute `git pull` to pull the updates files from Azure DevOps.